Exact thresholds for Ising-Gibbs samplers on general graphs: Infinite graphs

-\section{Infinite Graphs}
+\section{Infinite graphs}

-Up until this point we have only dealt with finite graphs, however, the Ising model and the Glauber dynamics can be defined on infinite graphs as well, (see e.g. \cite{Liggett:85}).
-The spatial mixing property of uniqueness says that there is a unique Gibbs measure for the interacting particle system; one formulation of this is that for every finite set $A\subset V$ we have that
+Up to this point,we have only dealt with finite graphs; however, the Ising model and the Glauber dynamics can be defined on infinite graphs as well; see, for example, \cite{Liggett85}.
+The spatial mixing property of uniqueness says that there is a unique Gibbs measure for the interacting particle system; one formulation of this is that for\vadjust{\goodbreak} every finite set $A\subset V$, we have that

-where $S(A,R)=\{u\in V: d(u,A)=R\}$ and $\eta,\eta'$ are configurations on $S(A,R)$.
+where $S(A,R)=\{u\in V\dvtx d(u,A)=R\}$, and $\eta,\eta'$ are configurations on $S(A,R)$.
 This says that the configuration on $A$ is asymptotically independent of the spins a large distance away.
-In the context of the ferromagnetic Ising model this is equivalent to,
+In the context of the ferromagnetic Ising model this is equivalent to

 for all $v\in V$ as $R\rightarrow\infty$.
-Combining Lemmas \ref{lem_Weitz} and \ref{lem_tree_boundary_effect} it follows that Condition~\eqref{e:mainCondition} implies uniqueness.
-This was also noted in \cite{zhang:08}.
+Combining Lemmas~\ref{lemWeitz} and~\ref{lemtreeboundaryeffect} it follows that condition (\ref{emainCondition}) implies uniqueness.
+This was also noted in \cite{ZhaLiaBai11}.

 The following lemma shows that given uniqueness the Glauber dynamics on an infinite graph can locally be approximated by the Glauber dynamics of the Ising model on finite graphs.
-For a fixed finite set $U\subset$ let $\sigma^{*\ell}$ denote a random configuration according to the stationary distribution of the Ising model on the induced subgraph $G_\ell$ whose vertex set is given by $U_\ell:=\{u\in V: d(u,U)\leq \ell\}$.
+For a fixed finite set $U\subset $, let $\sigma^{*\ell}$ denote a random configuration according to the stationary distribution of the Ising model on the induced subgraph $G_\ell$ whose vertex set is given by $U_\ell:=\{u\in V\dvtx d(u,U)\leq \ell\}$.
 Let $\sigma^{*\ell}(t)$ denote the Glauber dynamics of this Ising model started from the stationary distribution.